Courses

 Designed to enable students to converse in everyday Chinese and to read simple texts in Chinese.
 Classes conducted primarily in Chinese aim at further development of overall language proficiency.

-This course is an exploration of Chinese literature through reading and discussion of some of its masterworks of poetry, drama, fiction, and belles-lettres prose from ancient times to the nineteenth century.
-The focus of the course is as much on general knowledge of the history of Chinese literature as on ways of reading literary texts from a different culture.
-Topics we will investigate include: How do we approach a literary text?
+What can premodern Chinese literature tell us about how to inhabit the world—about self and society, love and loss, beauty and time, truth and transcendence, and life’s manifold possibilities?
+This course explores these questions through a survey of its masterworks of poetry, drama, fiction and belles-lettres prose from ancient times to the nineteenth century.
+As we learn to appreciate these works, we will also investigate questions such as: how to approach a literary text?
 What is the role of translation in shaping our understanding?
 In what ways are the works we read products of their own times and places, and how do they speak to universal themes of human experience?
-No prior knowledge of Chinese language is required, but those who wish to do so are welcome to consult the texts in their original language.
+All texts will be made available through English translation; no previous knowledge of Chinese language or literature is required.

 A survey of Chinese literature since 1911, including a wide range of fiction, poetry, and drama from mainland China and texts from the Chinese diaspora as well.
 Students gain a greater understanding of China’s history and literary culture in three major periods: the May Fourth shift from traditional language and forms to vernacular literature; Socialist Realism and the Marxist theory of the first three decades of the People’s Republic; and China’s Reform Era, including expatriate authors like Ha Jin and China’s two controversial Nobel Prize winners, Gao Xingjian and Moyan.
 Recommended background: AS/CI 207.

 This course provides an introduction to the vibrant traditions of Chinese drama and storytelling.
-What are the social, historical, and cultural contexts of these traditions?
 What can stories and plays tell us about the worlds from which they came?
+How do retellings and adaptations make new meaning?
 While learning to read the texts as literary works, we will also pay attention to their lives in performance.
-The first half of the course is devoted to dramatic literature of the 14th to 19th centuries; the second half focuses on modern Chinese drama, in conjunction with the history of Chinese film and the continued interactions between literature, stage and screen.
-Recommended background: prior coursework in Asian studies, film studies, or theater.
-Crosslisted in Asian studies, Chinese, and theater.
+The first half of the course is devoted to traditional Chinese storytelling and dramatic literature of the 14th to 19th centuries and the social, historical, and cultural contexts in which they arose; the second half focuses on their continued reimagings in the 20th century and the intertwined lives of literature, stage and screen.

 Designed for students who already have a strong background in spoken Chinese, the course gives an intensive review of the essentials of grammar and phonology, introduces a larger vocabulary and a variety of sentence patterns, improves conversational and auditory skills, and develops some proficiency in reading and writing.
 The course makes extensive use of short texts (both literary and nonfictional) and some films.
 Classes are conducted primarily in Chinese.